Higher-order homogenised riblet boundary conditions: Longitudinal Stokes flow past riblets

 with boundary conditions $\boldsymbol{u}^* = \boldsymbol{0}$ at the solid riblet wall with riblet period $s^*$, and an imposed velocity gradient for $z^*\rightarrow\infty$.
 The riblet longitudinal direction is $x^*$, the spanwise direction is $y^*$ and the wall-normal direction is $z^*$.

 For classical straight riblets described by $z^*/s^* = F(y^*/s^*)$ (independent of $x^*$) the system of equations \eqref{Stokes_3D} can be split into longitudinal and transverse components \citep[see, \textit{e.g.},][]{Luchini91resistance}.
-The longitudinal component is governed by a Poisson equation \be \Delta^*_2 u^* = p^*_{x^*}/\mu^* , \ee{long_eq} where the, typically negative, pressure gradient $p^*_{x^*}$ is of an order of magnitude dictated by the outer scale, and for this reason was neglected by \cite{Bechert89viscous} and by \cite{Luchini91resistance}.
+The longitudinal component is governed by a Poisson equation \be \Delta^*_2 u^* = p^*_{x^*}/\mu^* , \ee{long_eq} where the, typically negative, pressure gradient $p^*_{x^*}$ is of an order of magnitude dictated by the outer scale (O$(\eps^2)$ in inner variables, as will appear below), and for this reason was neglected by \cite{Bechert89viscous} and by \cite{Luchini91resistance}.
 When the pressure gradient is neglected, the longitudinal velocity $u^*$ behaves exactly like the quantity $\phi^*$ of \S\ref{sec:Laplace2D}.

 At higher than first order in $\eps$, the pressure gradient can no longer be neglected and, as will be seen, it provides a correction even for constant outer conditions.
-For the purpose of finding this correction we shall assume the pressure gradient $p^*_{x^*}/\mu^*$ to be proportional to $u^*/L^{*2}$, so that \eqref{long_eq} is balanced when both sides are expressed in outer units.
-In other words, the outer dimensionless pressure gradient $p_x=L^{*2}p^*_{x^*}/\mu^*u_R^*$ (where $u_R^*$ is a reference velocity that will be specified later but for the time being can be arbitrary) is of order unity.
+Exactly where in the expansion this correction appears will depend on the particular distinguished limit adopted.
+For the purpose of a flow where the pressure gradient retains the same order of magnitude it had on a flat wall (\textit{i.e.} where the ratio of the pressure gradient to outer scales is kept constant while $\eps\rightarrow 0$), we shall assume the pressure gradient $p^*_{x^*}/\mu^*$ to be proportional to $u^*/L^{*2}$, so that \eqref{long_eq} is balanced when both sides are expressed in outer units.
+In other words, the outer dimensionless pressure gradient $p_x=L^{*2}p^*_{x^*}/\mu^*u_R^*$ (where $u_R^*$ is a reference velocity that will be specified later but for the time being can be arbitrary) is kept constant and of order unity.
 Then the dimensionless form of \eqref{long_eq} on the scale of the period $s^*$ (\textit{i.e.} in inner units) is \be \Delta_2 U = \eps^2 p_x, \ee{long_eq_s} where $U=u^*/u_R^*$ and coordinates are $Y=y^*/s^*$ and $Z=z^*/s^*$.